ESSENTIALS OF DIAGNOSIS

 Clinical examination confirms the weakness and fatigability of affected muscles.
 In most cases, the extraocular muscles are involved, and this leads to ocular palsies and ptosis, which are commonly asymmetric.
 Pupillary responses are normal.
 The bulbar and limb muscles are often weak, but the pattern of involvement is variable.
 Sustained activity of affected muscles increases the weakness, which improves after a brief rest.
 Sensation is normal, and there are usually no reflex changes.

-Life-threatening exacerbations of myasthenia (so-called myasthenic crisis) may lead to respiratory ...
+Life-threatening exacerbations of myasthenia (so-called myasthenic crisis) may lead ...